top of page

 OUR STUDENTS

-Our ERASE-TB Team is committed to fostering new talent and to working in partnership with talented PhD and MSc students.
+Our ERASE-TB Team is committed to fostering new talent and to working in partnership with talented Post Doctoral, PhD and MSc students.
 Throughout their studies, our students will further develop their critical thinking, research, analytical and communication skills which are globally valued and incredibly beneficial both individually and to society at large by contributing to policy and decision making processes.
 Research is crucial to social and economic development, and is essential to discover which diagnostics and treatments work best and discovering new approaches to disease management and improving quality of life.

 PhD Students